Sharon-B/Inside-Out/TESTING.md

 ### Add Product Button:

 * Highlights on hover.
-* Adds the product to the database
+* Submits the product to the database.
+* Form only submits if valid.
 * Displays a message letting the user know that the item was added to the database.

 ### Cancel Button: